katieraby/northcoders-news-API/README.md

 module.exports = { ...customConfig[ENV], ...baseConfig };
 ```

-  _**NOTE**_ If you are using Linux, you will also need to include your PSQL username and password as above.
-If you are a Mac OS user, you don't need to add your username or password to the knexfile.
-Hence, don't forget to __add knexfile to your gitignore file__
+  _**NOTE**_: If you are using Linux, you will also need to include your PSQL username and password as above.
+If you are a Mac OS user, you don't need to add your username or password to the knexfile.\ Hence, don't forget to __add knexfile to your gitignore file__

   ### Setting Up The Database